I am Rickie Kay Longfellow, editor of our newsletter, The Franklintonian.

 Our first newsletter didn’t have a name at first but later was called News & Notes.
 And then some members got together, created a logo and a format and named it The Franklintonian.

 The Franklintonian is the voice and face of our Society.
-Throughout The Franklintonian are historic articles, genealogic data, links, queries, new members, old photographs and postcards, photographs of recent events, old advertisements and more.
-Our dedication to historical and genealogical preservation is apparent – we love what we are doing and it is reflected in our newsletter for everyone to enjoy.
+Throughout The Franklintonian are historic articles, genealogic data, links, queries, new members and renewals, old photographs and postcards, photographs of recent events, historic advertisements and more.
+Inside its information-packed pages, you will get to know us and see the enormous historic and genealogical preservation work we accomplish.

+The dedication of our columnists and volunteers to historical and genealogical preservation is apparent – we love what we are doing and it is reflected in our newsletter for everyone to enjoy.